aetheric-oss/svc-scheduler/docs/sdd.md

 :warning: This is not yet implemented.

-#### `alter_order_priority_impl`
+#### `alter_task_priority_impl`

-The scheduler or an external client (such as svc-atc, or air traffic control) might need to escalate or de-escalate an order.
+The scheduler or an external client (such as svc-atc, or air traffic control) might need to escalate or de-escalate a task.

 - Takes as arguments:
-    - The UUID of the order
+    - The task id
-    - The new OrderPriority to set
+    - The new SchedulerTaskPriority to set

-This will REJECT the given order and insert a QUEUED copy of it (with a new priority and creation time) into the binary heap, where it will traverse upward toward its new position.
+This will mark the given task as REJECTED, create a new task with similar information, and insert the new task ID into the appropriate sorted set.

 ```mermaid
 %%{